-Stultz has more than 40 years professional executive experience and has led public and private companies to record revenue and profit growth.
-He has negotiated and secured more than $1.1 billion in multi-media and sponsorship rights agreements with major universities.
-In addition, Stultz has worked with management, investment bankers, ratings agencies, and investors to raise more than $500 million in bank financing and equity, while also participating in numerous mergers and acquisitions in traditional media and sports industries.
+Leading the company’s acquisition efforts and university relationships, Tom’s longstanding and revered engagement in the multimedia industry often makes him the “go-to” contact for program directors, athletic departments, and industry executives looking to change representation or bring on a rights partner.
+Tom has more than 40 years of professional executive experience and has led public and private companies to record revenue and profit growth.
+He has negotiated and secured more than $1.1 billion in multimedia and sponsorship rights agreements with major universities.
+In addition, Tom has worked with management, investment bankers, ratings agencies, and investors to raise more than $500 million in bank financing and equity while also participating in numerous mergers and acquisitions in traditional media and sports industries.